macOS 10.15 Catalina: 13 problems and fixes

 - Study your memory processes closely.
 Run the Launch Agents too see the background apps.
 Additionally, click Heavy Consumers, and switch off any item you don’t need.

 That was our little take on common macOS 10.15 Catalina problems.
-Something tells us there’ll be lots of newly discovered headaches once Catalina is out of Beta.
+Something tells us there’ll be lots of newly discovered headaches.
 But If you feel you’ve had your share of incompatibilities and bugs, you can always go back and clean install macOS Mojave.